unkerpete/GAProj3-HWA/README.md

-# Frontend Development for Handicaps Welfare Assocation
+# Frontend Development for Handicaps Welfare Association

 As part of the General Assembly Software Engineering Immersive (SEI) course, our team of developers worked on creating a website for the Handicaps Welfare Association (HWA).
 We collaborated closely with the UX Design Immersive (UXDI) class to ensure that the website is designed to meet the needs and preferences of the association's target audience.
 Our goal was to create an accessible, user-friendly website that provides valuable information and resources to people with disabilities, their families, and the broader community.
 We used a range of frontend development tools and technologies, including HTML, CSS, JavaScript, Tailwind and the MERN stack, to bring the UXDI team's designs to life.
 Throughout the development process, we prioritized clear and consistent communication with the UXDI team to ensure that the final product meets the client's needs and exceed their expectations.